feathers-plus/graphql/README.md

 [@feathers-plus/cli](https://generator.feathers-plus.com/), a.k.a. cli+, was written to automatically generate the resolver functions for you.
-You can customize the resulting resolver code as needed.
+You can customize the resulting resolver code if necessary.

 ![example generate graphql](./docs/generate-graphql.png)